riscv-collab/riscv-gnu-toolchain/README.md

 ilp32f (32-bit with single-precision in registers and double in memory, niche use only), lp64 lp64f lp64d (same but with 64-bit long and pointers).

+Note: If you're planning to use an external library that replaces part of newlib (for example `libgloss-htif`), [read the FAQ](#ensuring-code-model-consistency).

-### Installation (Newlib/Linux multilib)
+### Multilib

-To build either cross-compiler with support for both 32-bit and 64-bit, run the following command:
+Add `--enable-multilib` to build runtime libraries for both 32-bit and
+64-bit:

     ./configure --prefix=/opt/riscv --enable-multilib

-And then either `make`, `make linux` or `make musl` for the Newlib, Linux glibc-based or Linux musl libc-based cross-compiler, respectively.

-The multilib compiler will have the prefix riscv64-unknown-elf- or riscv64-unknown-linux-gnu- but will be able to target both 32-bit and 64-bit systems.
-It will support the most common `-march`/`-mabi` options, which can be seen by using the `--print-multi-lib` flag on either cross-compiler.
+The resulting compiler can target both 32-bit and 64-bit systems and supports the most common `-march`/`-mabi` options, which can be seen with the `--print-multi-lib` flag.

+Multilib is only available for the Newlib and Linux/glibc toolchains; the musl and uClibc toolchains build a single variant, and configuring them with `--enable-multilib` is rejected.
+Building them explicitly (e.g.
+`make musl`) in a tree configured for multilib still yields a single variant.

 Linux toolchain has an additional option `--enable-default-pie` to control the default PIE enablement for GCC, which is disable by default.